 Property Tax Millage Rates

-City of Bethlehem 2020 Real Estate Property Taxes are due in full postmarked by May 29, 2020.
-Payments received in full by 4:30 PM EST/close of business on March 31st, 2020 are granted a discount of 2%.
 Installment plans (Quarterly Payments) are not eligible for the early payment discount.
 All payments not received in full that are not enrolled in the quarterly installment plan will be assessed a 10% penalty.
-All unpaid 2020 property tax collections will be turned over to Portnoff Law Associates, Ltd as of close of business on December 31, 2020.
+All unpaid 2023 property tax collections will be turned over to Portnoff Law Associates, Ltd., as of close of business on December 31, 2023.

 Property Tax Billing